projectacrn/acrn-hypervisor/doc/tutorials/acrn_ootb.rst

       The operation has completed successfully.

 #.
 Follow these steps to create two partitions on the U disk.
-   Keep 4GB in the first partition and leave free space in the second parition.
+   Keep 4GB in the first partition and leave free space in the second partition.

    .. code-block:: none